-Jointly held by Eastmain Resources Inc. (36.72%), Azimut Exploration Inc. ("Azimut") (26.57%), and Les Mines Opinaca Ltée.
-(36.71%), the property consists of 282 mining claims covering 147 km2 of prospective land, contiguous with and underlain by the same rock formations as those found on Goldcorp's Éléonore mine property. Éléonore mine geology is interpreted to extend on to the Éléonore South property.
+Jointly held by Eastmain Resources Inc. (36.72%), Azimut Exploration Inc. ("Azimut") (26.57%), and Les Mines Opinaca Ltée., a wholly-owned subsidiary of Goldcorp (36.71%), the property consists of 282 mining claims covering 147 km2 of prospective land, contiguous with and underlain by the same rock formations as those found on Goldcorp's Éléonore mine property. Éléonore mine geology is interpreted to extend on to the Éléonore South property.

 In 2016, the JV partners agreed to undertake a \$2 million work program, including 5,000 m of diamond drilling at the Éléonore South property.
 The program is managed by Azimut.
 The 2016 program began in July 2016 with a mandate to test high-priority gold targets with detailed surface prospecting to increase the sampling density in seven target areas.
-The second phase of the program took place in early 2017 and included 14 (2,733m) new drill holes.
-Assays from this drilling ranged from sub-1 g/t to over 38 g/t and included the highlight intercept of 4.88 g/t Au over 45.0 m.
+The second phase of the program took place in early 2017 and included 14 (2,733 m) new drill holes.
+Assays from this drilling ranged from sub-1 g/t to over 38 g/t and included the highlight intercept of 4.88 g/t Au over 45.0 m (see press release dated March 2, 2017).